FOR BRASS QUINTET, TIMP, AND ORGAN

-CHRISTE SANCTORUM is in the class of the 'French diocesan tunes' that emerged from Rouen in the 17th and 18th centuries.
-Most were written as melody only in square note neumes, though organ accompaniment books for these tunes were also in circulation.
-As it happens, caring not a whit for any previous harmonization, Ralph Vaughan Williams rescued this tune from the scrap heap of history and infused the tune with his own majestic harmonization for the 1906 English Hymnal.
+CHRISTE SANCTORUM is in the class of the 'French diocesan tunes' that emerged, in this case, with the Paris Antiphoner (1681).
+The first citation of the tune on record, though, indicates the incipit was Christe pastorum.
+As was the custom, these antiphonaries provided the melody only in square note neumes, though organ accompaniment books for these tunes were also in circulation.
+As it happens, caring not a whit for any previous harmonization, Ralph Vaughan Williams rescued this tune from obscurity, infusing it with his own majestic harmonization for the 1906 English Hymnal.

-The text 'Christ, the fair glory of the holy angels,' is a translation of a 9th C. office hymn for the Feast of St Michael and All Angels, Christe sanctorum decus angelorum.
-This hymn names the celestial visitors who have graced this earth, and once again calls on them to renew their graces: Christ the Savior, three archangels (Michael, defender; Gabriel, herald; Raphael, healer), Mary, the saints, and all the company of angels.
+The hymn from which this tune putatively derives its name is Christe sanctorum decus angelorum ('Christ, the fair glory of the holy angels'), a 9th C. office hymn for the Feast of St Michael and All Angels.
+It celebrates by name the celestial visitors who have graced this earth, and once again calls on them to renew their graces: Christ the Savior, three archangels (Michael, defender; Gabriel, herald; Raphael, healer), Mary, the saints, and all the company of angels.
 The hymn concludes with a doxology.

 Jan 24 2013